AlexGalays/abyssa-js/README.md

 ### init (initState: String, initParams: Object): Router
 Initialize the router.
 The router will immediately initiate a transition to, in order of priority:
-1) The init state passed as an argument (useful for testing and debugging)
+1) The init state passed as an argument (mostly useful for testing and debugging)
 2) The state captured by the current URL

 ### addState (name: String, state: Object): Router